-With so much focus on climate change and natural disasters, it makes sense that the fall menswear collections highlighted technical outerwear.
-Water resistant windbreakers and shearling pullovers made an appearance on all the major runways, such as Balenciaga, Dior Homme, and Lanvin.
-Designers broke from the luxury norm to adapt to the growing trend of athletic wear and included quarter zip pullovers.
+With so much talk about climate change and natural disasters, it only makes sense that this year’s fall menswear collections would highlight technical outerwear.
+Water resistant windbreakers and shearling pullovers made an appearance on all the major runways such as Balenciaga, Dior Homme, and Lanvin.
+Designers broke from the luxury norm and adapted to the growing trend of athletic wear; specifically, the ubiquitous quarter zip pullover.

-The cold-weather staple ranged from skintight base layers at Fendi to oversized leather pullovers with utilitarian front pockets at Agi & Sam and Hugo Boss.
-New York designers John Elliott and Patrik Ervell went old school and used classic fleece in neutral gray and navy for an added touch of comfort.
-Fleece and shearling sweatshirts are better fitted to athletic looks, but the aforementioned windbreakers were thrown over suits ready for the morning commute or paired with neutral trousers for a more casual vibe.
+The cold-weather staple ranged from skintight base layers at Fendi to oversized leather pullovers featuring utilitarian front pockets at Agi & Sam and Hugo Boss.
+New York designers John Elliott and Patrik Ervell went old school and used classic fleece in neutral gray and navy for an added touch of comfort and familiarity.
+Fleece and shearling sweatshirts might seem better fitted to athletic looks, but the aforementioned windbreakers were thrown over suits ready for the morning commute, or paired with neutral trousers for a more casual vibe.
 The versatility of this season’s pullover are endless.